gfang200/gamingETC-pricing-program/README.md

 Case Study: MTG Pricing Program
 ============
-The MTG Pricing Program is an end to end business solution I built for small business owner, Michelle Cove, over a 2 month engagement with her business, Gaming ETC, in 2016.
+The MTG Pricing Program is an end to end business solution I built for local game store owner, Michelle Cove, over a 2 month engagement with her small business in 2016.
 The goal of the end product was to help her optimize the daily re-pricing of her inventory of over 10,000 unique cards, collectively worth over $100,000.

 Problem Statement
 ---------------